 In a very general sense, socially responsible investing is mostly about avoiding investments in companies engaging in certain industries or business practices you consider undesirable.
 For example, it may tend to favor “clean businesses,” the type unlikely to discharge pollutants and damage the environment.
 This may make renewable energy companies highly desirable… but not always.

-There are different ways to be socially responsible from a business standpoint, and you may find it is virtually impossible to find companies (or funds that invest in them) that don’t engage in some or all of the possible negative practices.
+There are different ways to be socially responsible for a business standpoint.
+You may find it virtually impossible to find companies (or funds that invest in them) that don't engage in some or all possible negative practices.
 Some of these include: